flux-iac/tofu-controller/README.md

 kubectl apply -f https://github.com/chanwit/tf-controller/releases/download/${TF_CON_VER}/tf-controller.deployment.yaml
 ```

-Here's a simple example of how to GitOps-ify your Terraform resources with `tf-controller` and Flux.
+Here's a simple example of how to GitOps your Terraform resources with TF-controller and Flux.

 ### Define source

-First, we need to define a source (`GitRepostory`, or `Bucket`) using the Source controller's resource, for example:
+First, we need to define a Source controller's source (`GitRepostory`, or `Bucket`), for example:

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta1